The Maine Coon and Raccoon might be different species, but this has not stopped people from wondering if the Maine Coon cat is half raccoon!

 - Tabby Coloring: Although Maine Coons come in 75 different colorings, supporters of the Maine Coon Raccoon Hybrid myth state that tabby Maine Coons have a remarkably similar coloring to that of a raccoon.

 - Black Ring On Tail: Some Maine Coons are born with a black ring around their bushy tail, similar to the raccoon.

-- Bushy Tail: Both animals have large bushy tails.
+- Bushy Tail: Both animals have large fluffy tails.

-- Size: Maine Coons are physically large cats, and a similar size to the raccoon.
+- Size: Maine Coons are physically large cats with a similar size to that of a raccoon.

-- Semi-Prehensile Paws: Maine Coons and raccoons both like to dip their food in water, using their semi-prehensile paws which help them grasp food more easily.
+- Semi-Prehensile Paws: Unlike many other animals, the Maine Coon and raccoon use their semi-prehensile paws to help them grasp food more easily.

 Can Cats And Raccoons Breed?

-According to Macro Evolution there are no evident limitations, be them physical or behaviour, that would prevent a cat breeding with a raccoon (source).
-But what just isn’t fully understood is whether the two animals are even physiologically compatible enough to create a cat-raccoon hybrid.
+According to Macro Evolution though, there are no evident limitations, be they physical or behavioral, that would prevent a cat from breeding with a raccoon.